drebelsky/drebelsky.github.io/docs/notes/pwnable.kr/passcode.md

 Well, there was some compiler warning, but who cares about that?
 ```

-If we download the code off of the `pwnable` machine (just so it's more convenient to run tools on our local machine; alternatively, you could create a folder ad do work in `/tmp` using what's available on the `pwnable` machine), we can get some indication as to what those warnings were.
+If we download the code off of the `pwnable` machine (just so it's more convenient to run tools on our local machine; alternatively, you could create a folder and do work in `/tmp` using what's available on the `pwnable` machine), we can get some indication as to what those warnings were.

 ```
 $ scp -P2222 passcode@pwnable.kr:passcode .